 Hold touch panel

 Should you use the Connect app for the Audio-Technica ATH-TWX9?

 You should definitely install Audio-Technica’s Connect app (iOS/Android) if you get the ATH-TWX9, for firmware updates and for its wealth of options.
 Connect displays battery information for each earbud, volume levels, and what audio codec is in use off the bat.
 It also features multiple alternate EQ presets and a five-band EQ for customizing the earbuds audio profile yourself.

-Connect displays all the earbuds control options, as well as the ability to change the right earbud’s touch panel to control smart assistant access, noise cancelling toggling, or to give a battery level reading.
-You can also turn on or off features like in-ear detection, low-latency mode, and side tone, as well as adjust the touch sensor sensitivity and on-ear volume control (by default each button press will increase or decrease volume by 10%, but you can increase or decrease the size of that interval).
+The Connect app displays all the earbuds control options, as well as the ability to change the right earbud’s touch panel to control smart assistant access, noise canceling toggling, or to give a battery level reading.
+You can also turn on or off features like in-ear detection, low-latency mode, and sidetone, as well as adjust the touch sensor sensitivity and on-ear volume control (by default each button press will increase or decrease volume by 10%, but you can increase or decrease the size of that interval).

-The active noise cancelling (ANC) function has quite a few more options that usual in Connect, too.
-There are multiple ANC profiles, each offering slightly different amounts of noise cancelled, based on different environments, with options like airplane (the default, and most substantial), home, or train.
-There’s also an Optimized mode, which will turn on the microphones and listen to your surroundings for a few seconds to determine an adequate level of noise cancelling for the moment—the process isn’t ongoing, so you’ll need to re-optimize every time you enter a new environment.
+The active noise canceling (ANC) function has quite a few more options than usual in Connect, too.
+There are multiple ANC profiles, each offering slightly different amounts of noise canceled, based on different environments, with options like airplane (the default, and most substantial), home, or train.
+There’s also an Optimized mode, which will turn on the microphones and listen to your surroundings for a few seconds to determine an adequate level of noise canceling for the moment — the process isn’t ongoing, so you’ll need to re-optimize every time you enter a new environment.

 Pairing the earbuds is pretty simple.
 Here’s what to do: